TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

     - the device they're watching on, and
     - how long they've enjoyed a title.

 - **Infrastructure:** We will use AWS for our infratructure.
 Utilizing their RDS to host the database and EKS to host pods of the front- and backend.
-Kubernetes will also ensure that the application experiences minimal to no down time.
+Kubernetes will also ensure that the application experiences minimal to no downtime and also allows auto-scaling and ensures fault tolerance, enabling smooth operation even during traffic spikes.
 AWS was chosen based on our previous exeperience with the platform.

 ## System Design
+The system design focuses on modularity and scalability while maintaining simplicity in its initial phase.
+Below are some key subsystems and additional considerations for the MyDRTV architecture:

 ### Subsystems Overview (Bounded Contexts in Domain-Driven Design)
 The system will be decomposed into the following bounded contexts:
-1. **User Management:** Responsible for user accounts, authentication, and handling GDPR compliance.
+1. **User Management:** This subsystem will handle user account creation, authentication, and GDPR-compliant user data management.
+Features include user registration, login/logout, and secure data storage.
-2. **Ratings & Interactions:** Manages ratings, comments, and recommendations.
+2. **Ratings & Interactions:** This bounded context will manage user ratings, comments, and user-generated content related to programs and films.
+It will also interact closely with the recommendation engine, feeding data to improve personalized suggestions.
-3. **Search & Content Delivery:** Provides advanced search functionality and efficient content delivery.
-4. **Recommendation Engine:** Delivers personalized recommendations based on user preferences and interactions.
+3. **Search & Content Delivery:** This subsystem will facilitate advanced search capabilities.
+Using PostgreSQL’s full-text search, users can quickly find programs based on various filters.
+In terms of content delivery, this subsystem will optimize the delivery pipeline, leveraging caching mechanisms to reduce latency for users globally.
+4. **Recommendation Engine:** This being if we end up having to build our own engine.
+A dedicated context(an ordered sequence of properties that define an environment for the objects resident inside it) would focus on generating personalized recommendations based on user behavior.
+While this is part of the monolithic setup initially, its modular design should ensure that it can scale independently if necessary.
+The engine will process events like user ratings or viewing history to update recommendations in near real-time.

 ### Key Diagrams
 - **Use Case Diagram:** Shows the main interactions between users and the system.